hughescoin/onchain-hangman/README.md

 3. Update the contract address in your environment variables
 4. Change the owner address to your server wallet address to use `onlyOwner` functions

-## 📜 License

-MIT

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Onchain Win Recording

 When a user wins, their address is recorded onchain via the `/api/win` endpoint using a Coinbase CDP account.
 See `RrcordOnchainSteps.md` for details.
 You must set the following in your `.env.local`: